reactioncommerce/reaction-component-library/src/components/Button/v1/Button.md

 #### Waiting Button

 Any button style can have a "waiting" style added to it by passing `isWaiting` prop as `true`.
 This will also disable clicks and show a spinner to the right of the button content.

+The spinner is used to provide inline feedback to the user that information is being submitted, after they have clicked an action button.

+The spinner can be used with both normal width buttons and full width buttons.
+The spinner and animation persists for the amount of time that the button's action is occurring.

+In most cases, the button spinner should not be used in conjunction with a page or container spinner overlay.

 ```jsx
 initialState = { isWaiting: false }